Death of Rock N Roll

+The entirety of samsara lies in the view from the terrace.
 You can see how the sunrises from the vast terrains of the sub-Indian continents and sets behind those army-colored hills.
-If the mountains are not to play hide and seek, the sun sits perfectly between two perched arms of the Himalayas.
-The thing I love the most about the terrace (chaat in Nepali) is that you are closets to the sky that you can ever imagine to be ; in the high altitudes of the Himalayas, you can perfectly lay on the clouds.
+If the mountains are not to play hide and seek, the sun sits perfectly between two perched slopes of the Himalayas.
+In the high altitudes of the Himalayas, you can perfectly lay on the clouds, the thing I love the most about the terrace (chaat in Nepali).

-Terrace was a part of my kaka’s (uncle) daily hire.
-Before sunrise, between work breaks and before bedtime, you would find him perched on the edge of the sky-blue circular stairs, with dudh ko chiya(milk chai) in his left hands and a pilot churot( a brand of ciggartte popular in Nepal) in his right, he would fill the emptiness of his days with the colors of the surrounding, views of the mountains and the busy ness of the valley.
+One day before the grey and heavy clouds of the monsoon had arrived, the terrace changed its face.
+It seemed to me that the onset of monsoon was earlier this year with the global warming.
+Terrace was a part of Satish kaka’s(uncle) daily hire.
+Before sunrise, between work breaks and before bedtime, you would find him perched on the edge of the sky-blue circular stairs, with dudh ko chiya(milk chai) in his left hands and a pilot churot ( a brand of cigarette popular in Nepal) in his right.
+He would fill the emptiness of his days with the colors of the surrounding, views of the mountains and the busy ness of the valley.

 Even the sun took the whole night to set that day, it was in denial if it should move on, or never rise again.